Auwate/preliminary_python_kafka/README.md

 # SSL

 The following subheaders are the steps you need to take to set up SSL encryption for data in-transit for the Kafka node.
-This is current **not optional**, as SSL is hardcoded into the `docker-compose.yml` file.
+This is currently **not optional**, as SSL is hardcoded into the `docker-compose.yml` file.

 This assumes you are at the root, being `/preliminary_python_kafka`